swanchain/python-swan-sdk/README.md

 ```

-Now that you have an `Orchestrator` service, you can create and deploy instance applications as an Orchestrator task with the service.
+With `Orchestrator` service, you can create and deploy instance applications as an Orchestrator task with the service.

 ```python
 result = swan_orchestrator.create_task(